-Apply to the wrong company and you could end up being declined or charged much more than you should be charged.
+Apply to the wrong company and you could end up being declined or charged much more than you should.

-Use your better judgement when determining if any agent or agency you decide to apply through seems to be familiar with stent or bypass cases and ask them what happens if you don’t end up qualifying for the rate you’ve been quoted.
+Use your better judgement when determining if any agent or agency you decide to apply through seems to be familiar with stent or bypass cases and ask them what happens if you don’t end up qualifying for the rate you were quoted.

-But we do have the perfect system to “re-shop” any case and we obtain all medical records so we can easily “flip you” to any other insurance company later.
+Conversely, we do have the perfect system to “re-shop” any case, and we obtain all medical records so we can easily “flip you” to any other insurance company later.

-We’d recommend avoiding those smooth talking call center insurance agents as their only goal is to get you to apply and then move onto next case.
+We’d recommend avoiding those smooth-talking call center insurance agents, as their only goal is to get you to apply and then move on to the next case.